 Download: It is preferable that your track is set as downloadable, and that it allows for attributed remixing (i.e., a Creative Commons license permitting non-commercial sharing with attribution).

-Linking: When posting the track, please be sure to include this information, as well as the identity of the source track that yours accompanies:
+Linking: When posting the track online, please be sure to include this information, as well as the identity of the source track that yours accompanies:

-More on this 119th Disquiet Junto project — “Write music to accompany the typing of a work of fiction” — at:
+More on this 273rd weekly Disquiet Junto project — “Alarm Clocked: Make music for a (new! improved!) slow-waking alarm clock” — at:

 More on the Disquiet Junto at:

-Image associated with this Junto project used via a Creative Commons license:
+Image associated with this track is used with a Creative Commons license: